 3. Humans are hardwired to hate uncertainty

-If you enjoy this post, then sign up to my Monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of leadership.
-You can also follow me on Twitter, LinkedIn and Instagram.
+I help entrepreneurs and investors navigate business and personal growth in a complex world.
+Sign up to my Monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of leadership.
+Follow me on Twitter, LinkedIn and Instagram.

 1. The world is inherently uncertain